UWB-ACM/CTCI/2019-03-Autumn/5_graphs/README.md

 <!-- Don't remove -->
 <a name="top"/>

-# Topic Name TODO :bug:

-Simple description TODO :bug:

-In the style of:
+# Graphs

-***Problems and solutions for Maze & Dynamic Programming session on March 1, 2019.***
+Problems and solutions for Graphs session on November 8, 2019.

 ### Table of Contents